 These national skill standards were developed by the Manufacturing Skill Standards Council (MSSC).
 The MSSC is a national industry group that is highly recognized by its constituent industry.
 It employs two volunteer National Expert Panels, which include subject matter experts representing all sectors of manufacturing, educators, and a broad cross-section of national and international companies.
 The panels review the skill standards annually to ensure that they are up to date with current industry practices and new technology.

-The previously recognized manufacturing skill standards, which featured six discrete specialty areas, were consolidated into four critical work function modules in the Certified Production Technician (CPT) skill standards: safety; quality practices & measurement; manufacturing production & processes; and maintenance awareness.
+The previously recognized manufacturing skill standards, which featured six discrete specialty areas, were consolidated into four critical work function modules in the Manufacturing Production skill standards: safety; quality practices & measurement; manufacturing processes & production; maintenance awareness; and green production.
 The consolidation eliminates a high level of internal duplication that existed in the original set of skill standards recognized in 2006.